bytefeld/epc.net/README.md

 ## Supported Tags

-The following tag are currently supported by Tonic.EPC:
+The following tags are currently supported by Bytefeld EPC:

 * SGTIN-96
 * SGTIN-198